Annie Lee Moss: See It Now and other coverage

 A cameraman from Edward R. Murrow's television show See It Now had filmed the Moss hearing, and the case was the subject of the episode broadcast on March 16, 1954.
 The previous week's show had been Murrow's famous "A Report on Senator Joseph R. McCarthy" broadcast, which was deeply critical of McCarthy (and the subject of the 2005 film Good Night, and Good Luck).
 Murrow opened the Annie Lee Moss show saying it would present a "little picture about a little woman", and closed it with a sound recording of a speech by Dwight D. Eisenhower in which the President praised the right of Americans to "meet your accuser face to face".
 The public's response to both shows was highly favorable, and because of them Murrow is widely credited with contributing to the eventual downfall of McCarthy.
 Support for Moss and criticism of McCarthy was widespread.
 In one of the more famous quotations from the McCarthy era, John Crosby wrote in the New York Herald Tribune, "The American People fought a revolution to defend, among other things, the right of Annie Lee Moss to earn a living, and Senator McCarthy now decided she has no such right."
 Reporting on public opinion in McCarthy's home state, Drew Pearson wrote, "Wisconsin folks saw her as a nice old colored lady who wasn't harming anyone and they didn't like their senator picking on her".

 Aftermath of the hearing

-McCarthy's popularity was on the wane at the time of the Moss hearing, and the publicity around the case accelerated the process.
+McCarthy's popularity was declining at the time of the Moss hearing, and the publicity around the case accelerated the process.
 He would soon be embroiled in the Army–McCarthy hearings which also significantly eroded his standing with the public and in the Senate.
-In December 1954, he was censured by the Senate, and spent the rest of his career in relative obscurity.
-He died in 1957.
+In December 1954, McCarthy was censured by the Senate, and spent the rest of his career in relative obscurity.
+He died on May 2, 1957.
+Soon after, Moss told The New York Times that she was sorry to hear of McCarthy's death, and felt no animosity towards him.

 Moss had been suspended from her position when McCarthy announced his interest in the case.
-In January 1955, she was rehired to a nonsensitive position in the army's finance and accounts office, and she remained an army clerk until her retirement in 1975.
+In January 1955, she was rehired to a non-sensitive position in the army's finance and accounts office.
+She remained an army clerk until her retirement in 1975.
 She died in 1996, aged 90.